Thursday, November 21, 2024

 • Via de la Plata stages: I didn’t always follow the “official” stages.
 I will still mention them, but will only go into a little more detail on the stages I walked.

 • Albergues: I mostly stayed in albergues municipales (run by the local government).
 You need a credencial to access albergues (you’ll find this info in the article I mentioned above).
 I sometimes stayed at other types of accommodation, which I will mention and link to.
 You won’t be able to book albergues municipales in advance.
 Private albergues may take reservations.
 Always call them directly instead of booking on other websites, this way you can get the pilgrim’s discount.
-Gronze.com has the most up-to-date infor and contact details.
+Gronze.com has the most up-to-date info and contact details.
 For other types of accommodation, you can book online.
 I booked these through Booking.com.

 • Donativo: it means donation-based.
 Some albergues are donation-based, meaning that you can leave as much as you want.
 They usually have a box where you leave your donation.
 I usually left €7 just for sleeping.
 This is totally up to you.
 Some albergues are even cheaper than that, so it seemed appropriate.